Frequently Asked Questions

 Please see MEDLINE, PubMed, and PMC (PubMed Central): How are they different? for a description of the differences between each database.

 Journals are reviewed for MEDLINE by the Literature Selection Technical Review Committee (LSTRC), which meets three times per year (February, June, and October).
-While there is no specific cut-off date for submission of applications for LSTRC review, journal review lists are usually finalized about four months prior to each scheduled LSTRC meeting.
+While there is no specific cut-off date for submission of applications for LSTRC review, journal review lists typically include applications submitted that were submitted at least four months prior to each scheduled LSTRC meeting.
 Accordingly, once a complete application has been received, it is usually reviewed within 5-6 months.
 After the meeting, the results are typically communicated within the next 2 months.

 However, please note that the above timelines are approximates and not a guarantee.

 If print issues are required, the journal will be contacted after the application has been submitted and given instructions on how to send the print copies to NLM.
 NLM will only require print copies if there is no electronic version available, and journals are requested not to send print copies unless instructed to do so.

 See the Reapplications policy for details about the required waiting period before a journal is eligible to reapply to MEDLINE.
 These waiting periods are intended to allow sufficient time for a journal to demonstrate sustained implementation of improvements in its editorial practices.
 NLM seeks to treat all applicants in a consistent manner and has established wait periods that allow journals to publish sufficient content to demonstrate improvements, regardless of differences in publishing frequencies and volumes.

 A list of the article types that are accepted and not accepted for deposit in PubMed are available at XML Help for PubMed Data Providers.